Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 4/5
-**Fair - Below expectations**
+**Very Good - Exceeds expectations**

-These clues are too vague and don't create productive ambiguity.
-'Entertain a wide audience' and 'uplifting and heartwarming' could apply to almost any genre.
-They don't sufficiently intersect with the incorrect choices (Family, Comedy) to create meaningful confusion without also strongly pointing to Animation.
-It's difficult to find a shared attribute that is *also* true for Family and Comedy without being overly general.
+These clues are factually true for 'Animation', 'Family', and 'Comedy'.
+They focus on broad entertainment aspects like enjoyment, emotional resonance, and family appeal, creating good ambiguity for the incorrect options.

 ✅ Strengths:
 - Attempt to create ambiguity